anuket-project/anuket-specifications/doc/ref_model/chapters/chapter09.md

 - Store environment's parameters and configurations
 - Automate the delivery and deployment

-The CI/CD pipeline is used to deploy, test and update the Cloud Infrastructure services, but also to onboard workloads hosted on the infrastructure.
+The CI/CD pipeline is used to deploy, test and update the Cloud Infrastructure services, and also to onboard workloads hosted on the infrastructure.

-The Cloud Infrastructure workload onboarding process describes activities needed for the integration of tenants' workloads into the Cloud Infrastructure environment.
 Typically, this business process consists of the following key phases:
 1. Tenant Engagement and Workload Evaluation:
     - In this phase the request from the tenant to host a workload on the Cloud Infrastructure platform is assessed and a decision made on whether to proceed with the hosting request.
     - This phase may also involve the tenant accessing a pre-staging environment to perform their own evaluation and/or pre-staging activities in preparation for later onboarding phases.